 - You may take the examination as many times as you like; however, you will be charged the full practice examination fee each time you register for an examination.

 - The 100 questions on each practice examination will remain the same each time you take the examination.

 - The examination clock compensates for slow modems or busy web periods.

 - You will receive your overall score on the practice examination, as well as a breakdown by domain at the end of the practice examination.
-Answers to the practice examination items are not provided.
-The practice examination is designed to show strong and weak areas by domain of your knowledge and experience.
+Answers to the practice examination items are not made available.
+The Practice Exam passing score is set to 60% but this is not the MFT National Examination score.